LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Jonathan Patent is a Tax Manager at Lutz with over six years of experience in taxation.
+Jonathan Patent is a Tax Director at Lutz with over seven years of experience in taxation.
 He provides tax compliance and consulting services to clients with a focus on the construction and real-estate industries.
 In addition, Jonathan provides tax research and multi-state tax compliance services.

 AREAS OF FOCUS